rharbird/microbit-challenges/docs/source/tutorials/music.rst

 Make your own tune
 -------------------
 Here is a snippet of code showing how to play a sound.
-The number after the note is the octave and the number after the colon says how long the note will last::
+The number after the note is the octave and an octave can be a number from 1 to 8.
+The number after the colon says how long the note will last::
 	from microbit import *
 	import music

 	# Play a 'C'
-	music.play(C)
+	music.play('C')

 	# Play a 'C' for 4 beats long
-	music.play(C:4)
+	music.play('C:4')

 	# Play a 'C' in octave number 3 for 4 beats long
-	music.play(C3:4)
+	music.play('C3:4')

 Playing a series of notes one after the other is easy, you just put the notes you want to play in a list::